SpaceXpanse/Hackathons/Enter-the-SpaceXpanse-Multiverse/README.md

    Examples:
    - Simple decentralized chat program.
    - Simple NFT creation program.
-   - A wallet which uses the ROD blockchain arbitrary names' system, eg. p/yourname, instead of the accounts's addresses.
+   - A wallet that uses the ROD blockchain's arbitrary names' system, eg. p/yourname, instead of the accounts's addresses.
    - A simple puzzle game in which users can solve puzzles, complete levels, and compete with others for high scores.
-   - Implement libspex library into the Metaverse Simulator and give some reward in ROD coins when the user reaches a stable Earth's orbit.
+   - Implement the libspex library into the Metaverse Simulator and give some reward in ROD coins when the user reaches a stable Earth's orbit.

 8. Equipment and Tools:
    - The SpaceXpanse Metaverse Simulator whicha can be found in Metaverse-simulator directory here, its APIs and its [documentation](https://github.com/SpaceXpanse/Metaverse/wiki).